Task-Specific Normalization for Continual Learning of Blind Image Quality Models: Experiments

-To empirically verify that TSN-IQA can be used to predict the perceptual quality of images beyond all seen datasets, we test the model learned in chronological order of the six tasks on two additional datasets, \ie, TID2013~\cite{ponomarenko2013color} and SPAQ~\cite{fang2020perceptual}.
+To empirically verify that TSN-IQA can be used to predict the perceptual quality of images beyond all seen datasets, we test the model learned in chronological order of the six tasks on three additional datasets, including TID2013~\cite{ponomarenko2013color}, SPAQ~\cite{fang2020perceptual} and AGIQA-3K~\cite{li2023agiqa}.
 We report the SRCC results and the average weightings computed by the KG module over all images in Table~\ref{tab:cross}, from which we have two useful observations.
 First, the proposed TSN-IQA presents reasonable generalizability to the tasks it is not exposed to.
 Second, the KG module assigns perceptually meaningful weightings to the prediction heads.
-Specifically, the prediction heads learned on LIVE, CSIQ, and KADID-10K are assigned with higher weightings when handling TID2013, which contains multiple synthetic distortions.
-Similarly, the prediction heads for BID, LIVE Challenge, and KonIQ-10K are assigned with higher weightings for SPAQ, which is dominated by realistic camera distortions.
+Specifically, the prediction heads learned on LIVE, CSIQ, and KADID-10K are assigned higher weightings when handling TID2013, containing multiple synthetic distortions.
+Similarly, the prediction heads for BID, LIVE Challenge, and KonIQ-10K are assigned higher weightings for SPAQ, which is dominated by realistic camera distortions.
+The situation becomes a little intricate on AGIQA-3K, a new dataset comprising artificially generated images.
+All prediction heads are assigned non-trivial weightings, exposing the uncertainty of TSN-IQA in handling this novel image type.
+We also compare TSN-IQA with three recent BIQA methods, \ie, PQR~\cite{zeng2018blind}, HyperIQA~\cite{9156687}, and CONTRIQUE~\cite{madhusudana2022image}, following the same cross-dataset evaluation setup.
+As shown in Table~\ref{tab:cross2}, TSN-IQA outperforms other BIQA models on all three datasets, especially on TID2013~\cite{ponomarenko2013color} that contains synthetic distortions.
+Nevertheless, there remains considerable room for improvement in quality prediction of artificially-generated images that exhibit substantial subpopulation shift.